Car Sputters When Accelerating + Check Engine Light

 1. Misfire problem

 Could sputtering be a misfire?
-If the engine feels like it cuts in and out when you press the gas, see Car Misfires While Driving → or Engine Misfire Symptoms →
+If the engine feels like it loses smooth acceleration for brief moments when you press the gas, a misfire may be involved.

 2. Lean condition